 One notable achievement by a group of Puke Ariki volunteers was the development of a Settler’s Walk around New Plymouth.
 This idea was developed from volunteers seeing the historical details they discovered in the library and museum reflected in the buildings and places all around them.
 Almost a year of planning produced this two hour walk, taking in historical places and revealing the stories behind them, and producing a publication – Historical Walk - European settlement of New Plymouth.

 An expectation in terms of contribution from each volunteer varies with each situation but a reasonable term of service is required.
 Some roles require a police check and no volunteer performs the same tasks as a paid-workers job description.
 Reliability and a willingness to adhere to a Code of Conduct and Health and Safety Regulations is a must, and volunteers are treated in the same manner as employees – so they are very much part of the Puke Ariki family.

 Volunteer host Mike Nightingale said: “Being a volunteer at Puke Ariki is great fun.
 We are accepted as part of the staff and our work valued.
 There is plenty of intellectual and social stimulation.
 As citizens of this fabulous place, we are proud to represent Puke Ariki as a showcase for our visitors and family.”

 And volunteers are not just welcome at Puke Ariki – the community libraries at Bell Block, Waitara, Inglewood and Oakura would all welcome more volunteers.

-3. Return both forms to the Volunteer Coordinator, Puke Ariki, Private Bag 2025, New Plymouth 4342.
+Return both forms to the Visitor Experiences Coordinator, Puke Ariki, Private Bag 2025, New Plymouth 4340.